How To Dry Wood Without Cracking? (4 PROVEN Methods!)

 So, let’s jump in!

-Yes, wood may crack when dry due to the evaporation of moisture from the wood to the atmosphere.
-Therefore, wood tends to crack when drying.
+Yes, wood can indeed crack when it’s drying due to the evaporation of moisture from the wood to the atmosphere.

 The reduction of moisture content inside the wood can be a reason for wood cracking.

-Generally, the environmental moisture content is higher than the moisture content inside of the wood.
+Generally, the environmental moisture content is higher than the moisture content inside the wood.

 When the wood slices are drying, more and more moisture evaporates from the wood resulting in wood shrinking.
-Excess wood shrinkage may leads wood to crack.
+Excess wood shrinkage may lead wood to crack.

-When the wood is drying wood shrinks and cracks not only because of the moisture evaporations but also because of the thermal expansion of the wood fibers.
+When the wood is drying wood shrinks and cracks not only because of the moisture evaporation but also because of the thermal expansion of the wood fibers.

 As a result of wood fiber expansions and contractions, the wood splices get cracks when drying.

-Wood shrinkages in random areas of the wood when drying not only cause wood to crack but also cause wood warping.
+Wood shrinkage in random areas of the wood when drying not only cause wood to crack but also cause wood to warp.

 Wood cracks when drying because of the moisture evaporation from the wood to the air and the thermal expansion of the wood fibers.